Solonarv/custom_hero_dota/docs/heroes/Beholder.md

 ### Tyranny of Flesh

-Beholder's power of the flesh is a source of raw power for its spells, allowing them to be used more often and increasing their destructive capabilities.
+Beholder's power over the flesh is a source of raw power for its spells, allowing them to be used more often and increasing their destructive capabilities.
  - Max 7 points

 | Passive | |